datopia/pixyll/_drafts/db.md

 <div class="attrib">&mdash; Michel de Montaigne</div>
 </blockquote>

-Consider a boardwalk lemonade stand in high season, managed with an earnest commitment to transparency and optimization.
+Consider a boardwalk lemonade stand in high season, managed with a commitment to transparency and self-optimization.
 The price and provenance of every lemon, the yield of each squeeze, hourly ambient temperatures --- a sample of the _facts_ that our revolutionaries may want to structure and record into a public, immutable history --- the _memory_ of their organization, and the substrate for its analytic/inferential processes.

 Blockchain enthusiasts invoke heady problems --- deterministic arbitration, on-chain governance --- while seldom acknowledging the _explosive_ volumes of information consumed and emitted by these processes, even within narrow domains.
 Platforms --- blockchains, or otherwise --- without cost-effective solutions to structured, historic data retrieval are suited only to the most comically trivial class of problem: _they couldn't govern a lemonade stand_.
-Unsurprisingly, businesses _solving_ complex problems already know this.
+Unsurprisingly, businesses solving complex problems already know this.

 <blockquote class="literal left">
 “A database that updates in place is not an information system.
 I'm sorry."<br>